 College of Saint Mary Food Service is provided by Chartwells.
 With monthly features, theme, and holiday meals, your dining experience will be great.
 The dining hall is open to all on the CSM campus - residents on the board plan, non-resident students and for any guests that may want to join you in the Dining Hall.
-Additional Dining Hall information can be found in Chartwells Dining Hall Rules and Regulations for 2014/2015 School Year.
-Non-resident students may purchase a food plan at the Express Center.
+Additional Dining Hall information can be found in Chartwells Dining Hall Rules and Regulations for 2015 /2016 School Year in Appendix A. Non-resident students may purchase a food plan at the Express Center.